rukletsov/mesos/docs/mesos-c++-style-guide.md

 </pre>

 ## C++11
-We do not extensively use C++11, since we still support some older compilers (like gcc 4.4).
+We do not extensively use C++11, since we still support some older compilers.
 The only features allowed are:
 * Static assertions.
 * Multiple right angle brackets.
 * Type inference (`auto` and `decltype`).